nicmalegre/user-dashboard/README.md

 React/Redux administration panel/dashboard for user management.

-If you want to see the result, you can go to: https://user-dashboard-nicmalegre.herokuapp.com/
+If you want to see the result, you can go to https://user-dashboard-nicmalegre.herokuapp.com/ or https://nicmalegre-users.netlify.app/

 **Technologies and libraries:**